SpiroSmart | UX design + research

 What I found was that the current user flow was too confusing for users and lacked clarity when teaching how to perform the test maneuver correctly, therefore, producing inaccurate results.
 As design lead, I worked with another designer to re-prioritize tasks, strip down to the MVP that will let us achieve our goals in the allotted timeframe of 3 months, put aside the nice-to-haves, and visually map these tasks in order.
 This helped us identify problem areas missed previously and think about how to make smoother, consistent transitions from one task to the next.

-User interface and feature inspiration was borrowed from existing FDA approved spirometry equipment as a starting point to redesigning the instructional components and to stay within FDA regulation boundaries.
 A competitor, Spiro PD, had a similar idea of making spirometry testing mobile but the experience still needed improvement.
-Because traditional instructional training is so direct, the idea of putting a fun twist like gamification might help make medical diagnostics less daunting and more effective while extending our reach to a wider audience, including young children who may be intimidated or dislike the procedure.
+For example, the screen drops from your eye sight when you follow along with the tutorial which defeats the feature’s purpose.
+Another example, is that the device is quite expensive (in the hundreds) to only fulfill a single purpose.
+Lastly, the experience becomes chore overtime when done repetitively.
+Because traditional instructional training can be cut and dry, the idea of putting a fun twist like gamification might help incentivize users for repetitive medical diagnostics, making it less daunting and more effective while extending our reach to a wider audience, including young children who may be intimidated or dislike the procedure.

 TO DELIGHT OR TOO MUCH DELIGHT?

 The initial idea is to try to steer users away from using the traditional technique and train them to use the SpiroSmart technique through games that draw on a general understanding of how to do certain things in a certain way such as blowing fire like a dragon or fogging up the mirror.
 Usability studies showed that adults generally liked the concept but thought it wasn't necessary.
-To adhere to our goal of creating more effective training methods, I ultimately made the decision to drop the gamefication concept, which was more distracting than productive, to a lower priority but worth revisiting at the end if we have time.
+To adhere to our goal of creating more effective training methods for adults, I ultimately made the decision to deprioritize the gamefication concept, which was more distracting than productive, from the MVP but suggested to keep it in the backlog to revisit when we pivot our focus to a younger audience.

 Designing a better tutorial